legitbox/BSP/README.md

 ![](https://github.com/legitbox/BSP/blob/main/BSP_logo.png?raw=true)
 # Bedrock Server Pilot
-Ss a program designed to make managing a Minecraft Bedrock dedicated server a breeze
+Is a program designed to make managing a Minecraft Bedrock dedicated server a breeze

 # To do
   - a console window that supports color